bibekanandadatta/JHU-Dissertation-Template/README.md

   ```

 - Header and footer options in the document are managed using the `\fancyhdr` package.
 Currently, the header prints the chapter label and the chapter title on the left side.
 If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Tweak the variable `\HeaderHeight` for this.
 The current value is set to `30 pt` which can accommodate double-line headers.
-  - If you have even longer consider changing the `\HeaderHeight` from `30 pt` (for double lines) to `42 pt` (for triple lines).
+  - If you have a longer chapter header consider changing the `\HeaderHeight` from `30 pt` (for double lines) to `42 pt` (for triple lines).
   - You can also consider making the font size smaller for the headers.
   - Alternatively, you can consider including a shorter chapter title which will be printed as the header by starting the chapter environment as follows:
     ``` latex
     \chapter[short-chapter-name]{long-chapter-title}
     ```
   - If customizing the header becomes too difficult, you can also consider removing all the header options by commenting them out in the document section of the `00-main.tex` file.
 In that case, remove the `includehead`, `headheight`, and `headsep` options from the `\geometry{ ... }` command in the `PACKAGE OPTION` section.
-  - In case, you would like to see the layout of your document, then you can add the `showframe` option to the `\geometry{ ... }` command to see the layout of your document.
-This is a simpler alternative to the `fgruler` package but you will not see a ruler.
+  -If you make changes in `\HeaderHeight`, then you may have to change the ADHOC HEIGHT ADJUSTMENT VARIABLES to obtain consistent formatting (although inconsistency is hard to notice with bare eyes), use `\fgruler` package as described above to do so.

 - To list items, use `enumerate` and `itemize` environments.
 But make sure to customize the spacing to have consistent typography with the double-spaced text document.

 - You can add algorithms using the `algorithm2e` package, and codes using the `listings` and `minted` packages.
 Customize these packages to your needs/preferences.

+- To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
+Check [how to use colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

 - You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.
 Currently, this package is loaded with the `pagewise` line numbering option.

-- To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
-Check [how to use colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

-- Finally, you may consider using the `microtype` package to have better typography.
-Customizing the settings for this package is a bit of an involved process and requires some effort, hence not included in the template.
-To understand and appreciate microtypography, check the details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).
+- Currently, the default settings of the `microtype` package are activated.
+To understand and appreciate microtypography, check how to use [the microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).
+  - Customizing the settings for this package is an involved process and requires some effort.
+It also depends on the font type being used.
+Thus I kept it as minimal as possible.
+But you are welcome to explore more.
   - It is best not to use the `protrusion` option from the `microtype` package for the TOC, LOT, and LOF.
-So if you use this package, you may need to set the `protrusion` option to `false` before those environments and set it back to `true` after those environments.
+So they are locally deactivated around these.

 ### Figures, Tables, and Algorithms